swinslow/ll-explorer-py/docs/notes.md

 No adjustment to **procmap** should be required.

+FIXME consider whether to attempt comment removal at all, or whether to require user / caller to clean comment markers themselves.

 FIXME note language in guideline referring to a comment indicator "which occurs at the beginning of _each_ line in a matchable section".

 ### Step 3: Convert to lowercase